In the U.S., residential addresses follow this format:

 In order to make sure you have the most up-to-date and complete address data, address verification providers partner with the United States Postal Service (USPS) for U.S. addresses.
 For international deliveries, the USPS partners with regional postal authorities to ensure that addresses adhere to the correct formats for those countries.

-A USPS verification tool corrects and formats addresses, and completes any missing address elements.
+A USPS address verification tool corrects and formats addresses, and completes any missing address elements.
 Typically, these solutions are offered for a variety of use cases.

 If you want to quickly verify a list of addresses, use a list processing service.
 An address list processing service flags inaccurate addresses and corrects them, as well as provides a detailed breakdown of your addresses so you can see which addresses are ready to send to and which ones need attention.
 Typical use cases can include invitation lists for alumni reunions or weddings, or mailing lists for marketing communications.